 - University of Wollongong

 Non-GEMSAS universities require you to apply to them directly.
-These unis tend to have harder entry requirements (particularly for the GAMSAT), favour students who studied their undergrad degree at the same university, and have additional application fees.
+These universities tend to have harder entry requirements (particularly for the GAMSAT), favour students who studied their undergraduate degree at the same university, and have additional application fees.

 The two graduate entry universities that are not part of the GEMSAS are:

 The GAMSAT is divided into three sections, each designed to assess different areas of knowledge and intellect, varying from written communication to biological and physical science.